gridengine/gridengine/doc/README-Autoinstall.txt

    start the automatic installation.
    In update 4 you can also install the Berkeley DB Spooling Server with auto- installation.
-Starting the auto install with ./inst_sge -m -x -auto /path/to/config checks the SPOOLING_SERVER entry within the config file and starts the Berkeley DB installation on Server host.
+Starting the auto install with ./inst_sge -db -m -x -auto /path/to/config checks the SPOOLING_SERVER entry within the config file and starts the Berkeley DB installation on Server host.
 This requires a passwordless rsh/ssh connection for root, the BDB Server host.